ir-ashraya-tuladhar/baf-setup-example-ruby/README.md

-# Ruby Project — Invisirisk PSE Proxy Setup
+# Ruby Project — Invisirisk BAF Example Setup

 This guide details how to integrate the Invisirisk PSE (Proxy Security Engine) proxy into the Docker build and AWS CodeBuild pipeline.